 At an industrial site where an explosive atmosphere (ATEX) could occur, the operator is responsible for ensuring worker safety.
 This includes not only adapting the site’s design to reduce risks, but also installing ATEX equipment and removing potential ignition sources.
 Unfortunately, no matter how good the design is, inadequate installation or maintenance can alter ATEX equipment characteristics, and lack of knowledge on the part of the personnel involved can lead to hazardous conditions.
 To assure safety, it is essential for everyone to respect the specific rules relating to ATEX zones and that maintenance and installation conform to ATEX standards.
 To achieve this, every worker must undergo job-specific training.
-Our training courses are certified ISM-ATEX by Ineris and are aimed at those engaged in installation design, as well as maintenance staff, operators and supervisors.
+Our training courses are certified ISM-ATEX by INERIS and are aimed at those engaged in installation design, as well as maintenance staff, operators and supervisors.

-The two-day level 1 training is particularly suitable for people who work on ATEX equipment, whether from an electrical or mechanical point of view.
+The one-day level 1 training is particularly suitable for people who work on ATEX equipment, whether from an electrical or mechanical point of view.
 The trainer explains, among other things, the regulations, points to be checked and the steps to be followed for the ATEX to maintain its level of protection.

 - The explosion risk and general issues concerning explosive atmospheres (legal obligations, what is an explosion, examples of explosions, etc.)